-- This confirms a lot of other research about how good service influences customer loyalty.
+- These findings confirm a lot of other research about how good service influences customer loyalty.

 - Service consistency matters.
 Notice that revenue grew only where the service quality started high and stayed high.